It’s February 15th, and Angelman Syndrome Awareness Day. My oldest son, Owen, has Angelman Syndrome.

 Well, fast forward several years.
 Do you know what profession having a special needs kid brings the parents pretty close to being into?

 I’ve learned to change g-tubes, administer enemas, care for stitches, sweep a swallowed object out of the back of the throat, and administer so many meds I feel like a pharmacist.
-Including some emergency seizure meds that don’t go in the mouth, if you know what I mean.
+Some of these emergency seizure meds don’t even go in the mouth, if you know what I mean.

 My stomach has grown stronger, and so has my confidence.